syncfusion-content/uwp-docs/uwp/Calendar/Getting-Started.md

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.

-* Syncfusion.
-SfInput.UWP
+* Syncfusion.SfInput.UWP

 * Syncfusion.SfShared.UWP

-1.Include the namespace for Syncfusion.SfInput.UWP assembly in MainPage.xaml
+1. Include the namespace for the Syncfusion.SfInput.UWP assembly in MainPage.xaml.

 {% tabs %}